 Acceptance and Commitment Therapy (ACT) is a type of psychotherapeutic treatment that helps you accept the difficulties that come with life and commit to making changes based on your values.

-Acceptance & Commitment Therapy (ACT) is a newer therapy that has received a lot of attention in the psychology research lately.
+Acceptance and Commitment Therapy (ACT) is a newer therapy that has received a lot of attention in the psychology research lately.
 Although relatively new, it has been the subject of numerous studies, showing it is effective with numerous disorders and psychological problems.

 ACT is a mindfulness-based therapy that incorporates elements of Buddhist mindfulness meditation and modern behavioural therapy techniques.